eonadler/eonadler.github.io/research.markdown

 * What are the unique astrophysical signatures of dark matter microphysics?

-* How can we combine small-scale probes to detect a deviation from CDM?
+* Can we combine small-scale observables to detect a deviation from CDM?

 ## Near-field Cosmology

 How can observations of the local universe inform cosmology?
-Our galaxy and its surroundings grew out of primordial density fluctuations, which probe early-universe physics including inflation.
-Reconstructing the properties of these linear initial conditions is extremely challenging because they are highly processed by nonlinear structure formation.
+Our galaxy and its surroundings grew out of primordial density fluctuations that probe early-universe dynamics and inflation.
+Reconstructing the properties of these *linear* initial conditions is extremely challenging because they are highly processed by *nonlinear* structure formation.
 For the first time, it is becoming possible to address this bottleneck by combining empirical, semi-analytic, and simulation-based models.

 My work in this area addresses the following key questions:

 * Are there features in the small-scale linear power spectrum?

-* How can we efficiently model structure in the local universe?
+* How can we efficiently and accurately model local structure?

-* What early-universe dynamics can near-field cosmology test?
+* What can near-field cosmology reveal about the early universe?

 ## Techniques